-No pupil will be refused admission to St David's C of E Primary School on the basis of their special educational need.
+No pupil will be refused admission to St David's CE Primary School on the basis of their special educational need.
 In line with the Equality Act 2010 we will not discriminate against disabled children in respect of admissions for a reason related to their disability.
 We will use our best endeavours to provide effective educational provision.